SELF FAMILY OF THE WEEK

 WHERE IS MY LINE?

 Some cousins have written to say that they haven't yet seen their line presented on this page.
 The answer is that despite all their excellent research, we are still unable to connect them to Robert Selfe--even by a preponderance of "best evidence."
 Right now, we are listing Self families that we believe to have a connection back to our earliest known progenitor--and this may not be true, either, so please feel free to voice your opinions about the families we present.
 Some of the major lines are still missing a link somewhere, and will be presented later on with the hope that someone will be able to tie them in with the others.
-A few are being selected for publication in our quarterly Newsletter, available to Self Seekers members.
+A few were selected for publication in our (now defunct) quarterly online Newsletter.
 You can also visit our Loose Ends section of our SelfSite at RootsWeb where unconnected Selfs are listed by state and county.

 THE CHARTS